Nov11/statsd-client/readme.md

 ```

 #### todo:

 1.discard packets if the event loop is overwhelmed.
 2.add statistics to provide performance insight.
 3.optional client side load balancing.
-4.sampling according to rate specified in client construction.